torvalds/linux/Documentation/fault-injection/fault-injection.rst

 How to add new fault injection capability
 -----------------------------------------

-o #include <linux/fault-inject.h>
+- #include <linux/fault-inject.h>

-o define the fault attributes
+- define the fault attributes

   DECLARE_FAULT_ATTR(name);

   Please see the definition of struct fault_attr in fault-inject.h for details.

-o provide a way to configure fault attributes
+- provide a way to configure fault attributes

 - boot option